jacobzacarias/calmingSweep/README.md

 # calmingSweep
-# Traveling Salesman Problem (TSP) Solver
+# Traveling Salesman Problem Solution

-This program solves the Traveling Salesman Problem (TSP) using a genetic algorithm approach.
+This program solves the Traveling Salesman Problem using a basic algorithm.
 It aims to find the shortest possible route that visits a given set of cities exactly once and returns to the starting city.

 # Features